freehandle/handles/README.md

 ### Validator

-To run a handles protocolo validator one has to provide a json configuration file with the relevant specifications.
+To run a handles protocol validator a json configuration file with the relevant specifications must be provided.

 ```
 blow-handles <path-to-json-config-file>
 ```

-The standard configuration for the handles protocol is
+The standard configuration for handles protocol is

 ```
 {